prcpham-dev/Mimic/README.md

 - Add save/load support for behavior history
 - Final UI polish and bug cleanup
 - Test with multiple users for personalization
+- Reorganize utils/room_loader.py to make it more optimal

 ## Prediction model idea:
 Will write here soon